If you’re not a fan of busy, bustling cities, you might like traveling outside of Ho Chi Minh City more than staying in the city.

 Distance from HCMC: ~96 km

-After a few weeks of being in the lively (and smoggy) city, escaping to the natural hot spring resort in Binh Chau is my favorite way to rejuvenate.
+After a few weeks of being in the lively, smoggy city, escaping to the natural hot spring resort in Binh Chau is my favorite way to rejuvenate.

 The legend behind the hot springs is that a wife was waiting for her husband’s return, but he didn’t come back.
 In her anger, she threw a pot of boiling water, which then created different hot springs and then she became the goddess of boiling water.
 Note: I read this from a sign there.

 Thank goodness the springs exist because it’s perfect relaxing in the hot water, exfoliating in the mud bath, and playing around in the pool.
-Even just walking through the resort is super peaceful with the fresh air and forest-y vibes!
-You don’t need to stay in the resort to enter (but there is a fee).
-If you do stay in the resort, you won’t need to pay for the pool, and depending on the room, you also may not need to pay for the mud bath.
+Even just walking through the resort is super peaceful with the fresh air and trees!
+You don’t need to stay in the resort to enter, but there are fees for the pools and entry if you’re not staying there.

 Don’t miss: Seeing and feeding the animals!
 Somewhere in the resort, there’s an area with ostriches, flamingos, and other random animals.
 We found it totally by accident (and after eating an ostriche burger…).

-For the people who want to relax by the beach
+For people who want to relax by the beach

 Distance from HCMC: ~121 km

-Vung Tau is a beach area nearby that makes for the perfect, quick, ocean-y escape from the city.
+Vung Tau is home to Ho Chi Minh City’s closest beaches, and it makes for the perfect, quick, ocean escape from the city.

 Technically you could visit both Binh Chau and Vung Tau over a weekend since they’re close.
 We’ve done this before over a weekend but also spent time in each separately.

 Don’t miss: Water sports!
-You can rent jet skis in Vung Tau.
+You can rent jet skis or go kite surfing in Vung Tau.

-For the people who want to see a different way of life
+For people who want to see a different way of life

 Distance from HCMC: ~172 km

-We hired a local guide to navigate through the streams to different islands, where we tried different fresh fruits and unique candies.
-I know some people don’t like the idea of traveling on a tour.
-I didn’t either, until I realized that depending on which company you choose, it’s actually a great way to give back to local communities.
-Plus, you get a lot of info that you would normally miss on your own.
+We went on a tour that focused on the different fruits and candies available on the islands, and it’s actually a great way to give back to local communities.
+Plus, you get a lot of info that you would normally miss on your own!

 Don’t miss: Stopping by the city of Mỹ Tho for Hủ tiếu Mỹ Tho!!!!!
 If you haven’t had hu tieu before, it’s a tapioca noodle dish that can be either eaten dry (soup on the side) or wet (soup included).
 Hu Tieu My Tho is a type of hu tieu from My Tho, and it’s absolutely one of the best things I have ever eaten.